The Recording Academy’s National Advocacy Committee Comprises Prominent Music Creators

 The Recording Academy is an organization by, for and of music creators.
 The only Washington-based trade association that only represents music’s creators, its positions are determined by an Advocacy Committee of leading working music makers who work in an array of creative endeavors, including performers, producers, songwriters and studio engineers.

-The National Advocacy Committee includes Sue Ennis and Rodney Jerkins, Co-Chairs; KEM, Ann Mincieli, Nile Rodgers and Booker T. Jones, Members; and Daryl P. Friedman, John Poppo, and Neil Portnow, Ex-Officio.
+The National Advocacy Committee includes Mindi Abair and Harvey Mason Jr., Co-Chairs; Sue Ennis, Lalah Hathaway, Booker T. Jones, and Nile Rodgers, Members; and Daryl P. Friedman, John Poppo, and Neil Portnow, Ex-Officio.